bharadwaj-raju/TextSuggest/README.md

 ## Errors

 - `ERR_NOWORDS`: Caused when no suggestions are found.
-Return value: 1. *NOTE*: Suppressed and program restarted in `--no-selection` mode unless
+Return value: 1. *NOTE*: Suppressed and program restarted in `--all-words` mode unless
 `--exit-on-no-words-found` is passed.

 - `ERR_REJECTED`: Caused when TextSuggest is cancelled by user (for example, by pressing `Esc`).
 Return value: 2.